Squid: Largest and smallest

 A giant squid.
-The bars are a metre (3 feet) apart.
+The bars are 1 m apart.

 The majority of squid are no more than 60 cm long, although the giant squid may reach 13 m.
 The smallest species are probably the benthic pygmy squids Idiosepius, which grow to a mantle length of 10 to 18 mm, and have short bodies and stubby arms.

 In 1978, sharp, curved claws on the suction cups of squid tentacles cut up the rubber coating on the hull of the USS Stein.
 The size suggested the largest squid known at the time.

 In 2003, a large specimen of an abundant but poorly understood species, Mesonychoteuthis hamiltoni (the colossal squid), was discovered.
 This species may grow to 10 m in length, making it the largest invertebrate.
 In February 2007, a New Zealand fishing vessel caught the largest squid ever documented, weighing 495 kg and measuring around 10 m off the coast of Antarctica.
 Dissection showed that the eyes, used to detect prey in the deep Southern Ocean, exceeded the size of footballs; these may be among the largest eyes ever to exist in the animal kingdom.